HTTPArchive/almanac.httparchive.org/src/content/en/2022/jamstack.md

   </figcaption>
 </figure>

-GitHub Pages, Pantheon, Acquia Cloud Platform and Heroku all appear to be declining in popularity as a Jamstack hosting choice, while AWS, Netlify, Vercel, and Platform.sh are getting more popular (Cloudways or Azure are not in the 2021 PaaS data, so we can't compare them).
+GitHub Pages, Pantheon, Acquia Cloud Platform and Heroku all appear to be declining in popularity as a Jamstack hosting choice, while AWS, Netlify, Vercel, and Platform.sh are getting more popular.
+Note that Cloudways or Azure are not in the 2021 PaaS data, so we can't compare them.
+We can hypothesise that AWS, Netlify and Vercel are growing in popularity because they're not just hosting—they offer a suite of tools for a developer workflow.

 Absent from all the platform lists is web giant Cloudflare, which Wappalyzer categorizes as a CDN rather than a PaaS.
 Although Cloudflare has a PaaS offering that is very Jamstack-y, called Cloudflare Pages, Wappalyzer data does not distinguish between "hosted on a CDN" and "hosts some assets on that CDN" so we could not include it in this analysis.
 The author believes that Cloudflare is a very popular Jamstack hosting option, but we do not have good data to verify this.